SumanthRH/learnings/cuda/learnings.md

 - Occupancy can vary because of how execution resources of an SM are *partitioned*.
 Execution resources include registers, shared memory, thread block slots and thread slots.
 - Consider the A100 GPU.
 Each SM has a maximum of 32 blocks per SM, 64 warps (2048 threads) per SM.
 What if the block size is 768?
 Then the number of blocks an SM can handle is 2 (1536 threads).
 This means that the occupancy is 1536/2048 = 75\%.
 - There are register resource limitations on occupancy.For an A100, there is a maximum of 65,536 registers per SM.
 Thus, each thread cannot use more than (65536/2048)= 32 registers for maximum occupancy.
 But, if each thread needs, say, 64 registers, then you can never achieve maximum occupancy, regardless of block size, etc. the CUDA compiler can perform register spilling to reduce the requirements per thread, but this is at the cost of latency.
-- There's a [CUDA Occupancy Calculator from NVIDIA](https://developer.download.nvidia.com/compute/cuda/4_0/sdk/docs/CUDA_Occupancy_Calculator.xls) that can help calculate the actual number of threads per SM.
-This is a bit old now though so it might not work for the latest CUDA versions.
+- There was a [CUDA Occupancy Calculator from NVIDIA](https://developer.download.nvidia.com/compute/cuda/4_0/sdk/docs/CUDA_Occupancy_Calculator.xls) that could help calculate the actual number of threads per SM.
+This is old now though and for newer series it is integrated into Nsight Compute.
 - The amount of resources in each CUDA device SM is mentioned as a part of the *compute capability* of the device.
 Even seen the number "compute capability 8.0", etc?
 This is what that means.

 ## Chapter 5